A quiet Dutch village holds clues as European politics veer to the right

 Rather than far-right parties being pulled to the center, the center may veer to the right.

-''And this may be the biggest danger for Europe," said Korteweg of Clingendael.
-"On the one hand, such coalitions may well take the sharpest edges off those politicians.
-But on the other hand, there is the massive risk to normalize such parties.''
+''And this may be the biggest danger for Europe,'' said Korteweg of Clingendael.